 Police officers and firefighters who are entitled to different pension fund benefits created by the Iowa Code chapters 410 and 411

 Employees who are entitled to benefits under any other rule of liability that was established by the Congress of the United States

 If you are or think you are one of these types of workers, contact a workers' compensation attorney to help you understand your legal rights.
 There are cases where your employment position falls under one of these categories, but your employer's workers' compensation insurance policy covers you.

 When the Injury Didn’t Occur at Work

 Sometimes injuries are work-related, but do not occur on the employer’s worksite.
 In these cases, the employee is still entitled to workers’ compensation benefits as long as they can prove the injury was due to their employment.
 For example, an employee making deliveries or headed to a business meeting could still receive workers’ compensation benefits if they are injured in a car accident.

 If you have been injured at work, determining eligibility for worker’s compensation benefits can be difficult.
-Contact Pothitakis Law Group today for a workers’ compensation consultation.
-Call us at 888-459-7613 or fill out an online contact form to have one of our attorneys reach out.
+Contact Pothitakis Law Group today for a free consultation with an experienced workers’ compensation attorney.
+Call us at 866-753-4692 or fill out an online contact form and a member of our team will reach out to you shortly.

 For the past 15 years Mr. Pothitakis has focused his practice on Workers Compensation and Personal Injury Cases.
 The firm has two locations, one being in Burlington, Iowa and the other in Keokuk, Iowa.
 Mr. Pothitakis works with many area unions and employee organizations to provide advice, assistance, and guidance as it relates to employment issues.
 Mr. Pothitakis provides free consultations to those with legal questions in the firm's areas of practice.
 In this initial meeting or conference potential clients are provided advice on their need for assistance and how they need to proceed.